 Am I required to live on campus?

-All first-year students, including transfer students, under the age of 21 are required to live in university residence halls and apartments managed by the Department of Housing and Residence Life for their first two (2) years on campus unless they meet the following exemptions:
+All students under the age of 21 are required to live in university residence halls and apartments managed by the Department of Housing and Residence Life for their first two (2) years at ERAU unless they meet the following exemptions:

-- Student lives within a 50-mile driving distance of the Daytona Beach campus (Florida Residency requires student to live at address for a full calendar year prior to starting classes at the University – documentation is required).
+- Student lives within a 50-mile driving distance of the Daytona Beach campus (student or guardian must have lived at the address for a full calendar year prior to starting classes at the University – documentation is required).

-- Student is 21 years of age or older.
+- Student is 21 years of age or older by September 1 of the required contract year.

 Students that meet these exemptions should email Daytona.email@example.com to receive the exemption form.